NVlabs/matchlib/README.md

 * `SC_INCLUDE_DYNAMIC_PROCESSES` - Set to enable SystemC dynamic processes.
 * `__SYNTHESIS__` - Set by Catapult during the HLS flow (but not during sc_verify).
 * `_SYNTHESIS_` - Flag to set when calling the HLS tool during both HLS and sc_verify.
 * `AUTO_PORT` - Set Connections simulation port type (legal options are TLM_PORT, DIRECT_PORT, MARSHALL_PORT, SYN_PORT, from least to most accurate).
-If unset, defaults to TLM_PORT for simulation and alwaays sets to SYN_PORT for HLS, unless if FORCE_AUTO_PORT is set.
+If unset, defaults to SYN_PORT for synthesis, MARSHALL_PORT for CONNECTIONS_ACCURATE_SIM, and TLM_PORT for CONNNECTIONS_FAST_SIM.
+Always sets to SYN_PORT for HLS, unless if FORCE_AUTO_PORT is set.
+CONNECTIONS_ACCURATE_SIM and CONNECTIONS_FAST_SIM is favored over this flag.
 * `FORCE_AUTO_PORT` - Like AUTO_PORT, but forces to a set port type for HLS too.
 * `CONNECTIONS_ACCURATE_SIM` - Set to enable sim-accurate mode in SystemC simulation of the Connections library.
 This can be used to accurately estimate the performance of SystemC designs before HLS.
+* `CONNECTIONS_FAST_SIM` - Set to enable fast sim mode in SystemC simulation of the Connections library.
+This reduces simulation runtime at the cost of cycle accuracy and I/O port fidelity.
+In particular, the simulation becomes event driven, and a TLM fifo replaces ports and combinational conncetions.
 * `CONNECTIONS_SIM_ONLY` - Set this during simulation to enable sim-accurate mode.
 It should be disabled during HLS.
+CONNECTIONS_ACCURATE_SIM and CONNECTIONS_FAST_SIM automatically sets this.
 * `CONN_RAND_STALL` - Set to enable random stall injection in Connections library.
 * `CONNECTIONS_ASSERT_ON_QUERY` - Set to display a message when Connections features not supported by the tool are used.
 Specifically, it is used for Empty(), Peek(), and Full() checks in Connections with the Catapult tool.
 * `DISABLE_PACER` - Set to disable the injection of additional stalls from the pacer logic.